CTSI Scottish Branch welcomes MSP's warning about unsustainability of trading standards profession | Chartered Trading Standards Institute

 Last month, Deputy First Minister John Swinney thanked the service for their crucial role in the pandemic to implement and advise on COVID-19 restrictions.
 With responsibility for product safety, EU Exit will add to the pressures on the service responsible for border checks and market surveillance.

 CTSI Scottish Branch Chair Michelle McKenna estimates at least 200 new enforcement staff are needed in Scotland and calls for investment to protect consumers and business.
-She yesterday said:
+She recently said:

 "over the past decade, the total count of companies in Scotland increased by over 50%, while Trading Standards lost 50% of its staff.
 We monitor and advise legitimate businesses on every product type you can imagine.
 These products include toys, electrical goods, biocidal products, construction products, animal health, feeding stuffs and recreational crafts.
 We undertake this work alongside our most traditional function – monitoring declared weights and measures from the foods we buy to the fuel we put in our car to the whisky in our pubs.